LiyaoTang/Web_Scanner/README.md

 # Web_Scanner
-A course project containing follpwing two parts:
+A course project containing following two parts:
 - a simple web crawler based on C
 - a MQTT inspector based on python